Azerbaijan celebrates its centenary on May 28th 2018. That is the founding date of the Azerbaijani Democratic Republic in 1918.

 The problem with the autonomy decision is that it enabled a strengthening of the Armenian grip over the Nagorno-Karabakh Autonomous Oblast, which was carved out to ensure an Armenian majority by including Armenian villages and excluding Azerbaijani ones.
 Nagorno means mountain and there had been an Armenian majority in the mountainous region of Karabakh for about half a century.
 The addition of the Nagorno tag legitimised the autonomy.
 The Communist Party there, the sole source of power, became overwhelmingly Armenian and the language of the administration was Armenian.
 Azerbaijanis began to migrate in the face of de facto Armenian cultural control despite the natural increase in their population.
 This all went to tighten Armenian control of the oblast.

-All this would not have been so serious if the Soviets had managed to change the nature of Armenian nationalism, or if the Union had survived in a purposeful way.
+This was written in 1939.
+It would have been fine if the Soviets had actually managed to change the nature of Armenian nationalism, or if the Union had survived in a purposeful way.
 However, from the death of Stalin the Union began to lose purpose and it was increasingly reluctant to suppress the Armenian irredentism that had laid dormant in the Stalin era but which was about to erupt with the dissolving of the Union.